mr-fool/volumetric-drone-detection/readme.md

 - Use parallel processing for better memory management

 #### Performance Issues
+- Use optimized quick test for development
-- Use parallel processing mode
+- Use parallel processing mode for validation
 - Close other applications
 - Reduce voxel grid resolution
 - Use simplified detection methods

 ### Getting Help

-1. **Run quick validation test** for immediate feedback
+1. **Run optimized quick validation test** for immediate feedback
 2. **Check console output** in validation logs
 3. **Verify system requirements** (Python 3.11+, sufficient RAM)
 4. **Review configuration parameters** for your hardware